-On 11 July 2013 the new EU Regulation 1223/2009 – ‘EU Cosmetics Regulation’- came into force replacing Directive 76/768/EC (that was adopted in 1976.)
+On 11 July 2013 the new EU Regulation 1223/2009 – ‘EU Cosmetics Regulation’- came into force replacing Directive 76/768/EC (adopted in 1976.)
 Article 8.1 of the EU Cosmetics Regulation requires that ‘Manufacturing of cosmetic products shall comply with good manufacturing practice’.
-Furthermore, article 8.2 states: ‘Compliance with good manufacturing practice shall be presumed where the manufacture is in accordance with the relevant harmonised standards…’ From July 11, 2013, the new ISO 22716 standard for Cosmetics Good Manufacturing Practices (GMP) takes full effect and becomes mandatory for cosmetic companies across the EU.
-To ensure consumers’ safety all cosmetics products coming onto the European market will have to be produced according to the Cosmetics Good Manufacturing Practices described by the ISO 22716 standard.
+Furthermore, article 8.2 states: ‘Compliance with good manufacturing practice shall be presumed where the manufacture is in accordance with the relevant harmonised standards…’ From July 11, 2013, the new ISO 22716 standard for Cosmetics Good Manufacturing Practices (GMP) took full effect and becomes mandatory for cosmetic companies across the EU.
+Furthermore, to ensure consumers’ safety all cosmetics products coming onto the European market will have to be produced according to the Cosmetics Good Manufacturing Practices described by the ISO 22716 standard.

 As mentioned above the certification is not compulsory and ISO 22716 despite being mandatory is only a set of guidelines – thus leaving us ‘space’ for subjective application.
-While working from home will not be the same as having a dedicated production plant you are legally obligated to do your best under the circumstances e.g. apply stringent measures to ensure hygiene, precise weights and measures, pH control, correct documentation and waste disposal – only the highest standard of any aspect of your operation is expected and must be implemented.
+While working from home is not the same as having a dedicated production plant you are legally obligated to do your best under the circumstances e.g. apply stringent measures to ensure hygiene, precise weights and measures, pH control, correct documentation and waste disposal.
+Only the highest standard of any aspect of your operation is expected and must be implemented.
 (Reminder: Trading Standards can check on your hygiene and scales, waste disposal, etc.)

 Who Can Apply

-There is no special entry requirement for this course and it is assumed that students will have no prior knowledge of the subject.
+There is no special entry requirement for this course.
+Furthermore, we will assume that all students have no prior knowledge of the subject.
 This course will be useful for any small cosmetic makers and stuudents on the following courses:

-To complete the course you will be required to submit 5 sample documents from the range covered in the course and pass an end of course on-line test.
+To complete the course you must submit 5 sample documents from the range covered in the course and also pass an end of course on-line test.